rdboone/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/06-NEON_AOP.md

 		coordinate reference system that the data are in.
 Source: National Ecological Observatory Network (NEON)

-<a href="https://www.neonscience.org/raster-data-series" target="_blank"> Learn more about raster attributes including extent, and coordinate reference systems here.</a>
+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/dc-raster-time-series-r"> Learn more about raster attributes including extent, and coordinate reference systems here.</a>

 We can adjust the colors of our raster too if we want.